Skip to main content

 The most important rule on this site: we only reference gear we have positive evidence a photographer used.

-This is harder and slower than simply repeating what other sites say.
-It is also, we think, what makes the site worth reading.
+This is harder and slower than repeating what other sites say.
+It is also what makes the site worth reading — at least, that is the intention.